matijaSos/matijasos.github.io/_posts/2015-08-15-creating-blog-with-jekyll.md

 But since I already got both sizes generated, I decided not to be lazy :).

+## Adding Disqus comment count

+Write about it here.

+## Anchor links for headers

+Explain about anchorjs or whatewer I end up using.

 ## VIM not highlighting .md files

 If you're using VIM for file editing and your .md files are not highlighted, the problem is probably you are not using